Home / Tarantulas / Purple Tarantula (Avicularia purpurea)

 Adults

-Color: The body is a solid brownish to purplish black, while the hairs have a lighter hue.
+• Color: The body is a deep brownish-purple to black, with hairs that are a lighter shade.

 Purple Tarantula Size